ivalas quartet

 Hailed by The Strad for playing with “tremendous heart and beauty,” the Ivalas Quartet has been changing the face of classical music since its inception in 2017 with a mission to enrich the classical music world by spotlighting past and present BIPOC composers alongside the standard repertory.
 Among the many composers whose works they have championed are Eleanor Alberga, Gabriela Lena Frank, Osvaldo Golijov, Jessie Montgomery, Angélica Negrón, Iván Enrique Rodríguez, Carlos Simon, Alvin Singleton, and George Walker.
 They premiered Derrick Skye’s Deliverance through a commission from Caramoor in 2024.

-Recently, the quartet has enjoyed performing on Lincoln Center’s Summer for the City, for the Peoples’ Symphony Concerts and Shriver Hall Concerts, in collaborative presentations by Lincoln Center Presents and New Latin Wave for the “FUTUROS - New Ideas in Composition” series, and in a special event by the New York Philharmonic and the Cultural Services of the French Embassy in the United States “Celebrating 150 Years of Ravel.”
-The Quartet is thrilled to be the 2024-2025 Curator/Performing Ensemble of the Schneider Concerts at The New School in New York City, 2025 Ensemble in Residence of the Bravo!
-Vail Festival, and featured ensemble at the 2025 Chelsea Music Festival.
+Recently, the quartet has enjoyed performing on Lincoln Center’s Summer for the City, twice for the Peoples’ Symphony Concerts in New York, for the Shriver Hall Concerts, in collaborative presentations by Lincoln Center Presents and New Latin Wave for the “FUTUROS - New Ideas in Composition” series, and in a special event by the New York Philharmonic and the Cultural Services of the French Embassy in the United States “Celebrating 150 Years of Ravel.”

 The Ivalas Quartet won a Salon de Virtuosi Career Grant in 2023 and also had the great honor of serving as the 2022-23 Ernst Stiefel String Quartet-in-Residence at Caramoor.
 In 2022, Ivalas won the grand prize at the Coltman Chamber Music Competition, as well as first prize at the 2019 WDAV Young Chamber Musicians Competition.